-How to make the best homemade body butter with simple, natural ingredients.
+How to make the best homemade body butter with 2 simple, natural ingredients.
 This DIY whipped body butter feels luxurious and delivers maximum moisture to the skin.
-Let me show you how to make body butter that’s non-greasy and works for any skin type.
+Let me show you how to make non-greasy body butter that works for any skin type.

 What is Body Butter?